nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Delete note from event: `deleteNote`

-:exclamation: You will not be able to undo the deletion
+:exclamation: You will not be able to undo the deletion.

 Delete notes for events, or for students in the classes this TA is in charge of.